-NOTE 7 RELATED PARTY
+NOTE 8 RELATED PARTY

-The majority of the members on the Board of Directors are employees, owners, or are otherwise associated with the Developer and may have conflicts of interest in dealing with the District.
+Prior to May 2020, the majority of the members on the Board of Directors were employees, owners, or were otherwise associated with the Developer and may have had conflicts of interest in dealing with the District.
+As of May 2020, the majority of the members on the Board of Directors are residents of the District.